 Origin of status quo

-Examples from the Web for status quo
+Word Origin for status quo

 Cultural definitions for status quo

 The existing order of things; present customs, practices, and power relations: “People with money are often content with the status quo.”
 From Latin, meaning “the state in which.”

 Other Idioms and Phrases with status quo

 The existing condition or state of affairs, as in We don't want to admit more singers to the chorus; we like the status quo.
 This term, Latin for “state in which,” has been used in English since the early 1800s.